ganeti/ganeti/doc/design-location.rst

 this way, Ganeti will be willing to sacrifice equal numbers of disks on every node in order to fulfill location requirements.

-Appart from changing the balancedness metric, common-failure tags will not have any other effect.
+Apart from changing the balancedness metric, common-failure tags will not have any other effect.
 In particular, as opposed to exclusion tags, no hard guarantees are made: ``hail`` will try allocate an instance in a common-failure avoiding way if possible, but still allocate the instance